 Which I get.

-Just like losing weight or “trying to be more positive,” there are a lot of details that go into the successful planning and achieving of your goals (see my goal setting course for everything you need on that front).
+Just like losing weight or “trying to be more positive,” there are a lot of details that go into the successful planning and achieving of your goals (see my goal success course for everything you need on that front).

 That said, I want to make it easier for you to make the reading progress that you’re after.